A Scalable Algorithm For Sparse Portfolio Selection: Introduction

-Our second main contribution is a scalable outer-approximation algorithm for Problem \eqref{mainproblem}.
-By exploiting Problem \eqref{mainproblem}'s regularization term, we challenge the long-standing modeling practice of writing the logical constraint ``$x_i=0$ if $z_i=0$'' as $x_i \leq z_i$ in Problem \eqref{mainproblem}, by substituting the equivalent but non-convex term $x_i z_i$ for $x_i$, and invoking strong duality to alleviate the resulting non-convexity.
-This allows us to propose a new outer-approximation algorithm which solves large-scale sparse portfolio selection problems with up to $3,200$ securities to certifiable optimality.
+Our second main contribution is a scalable outer-approximation algorithm for Problem \eqref{mainproblem}. {By utilizing Problem \eqref{mainproblem}'s regularization term, we question the modeling paradigm of writing the logical constraint ``$x_i=0$ if $z_i=0$'' as $x_i \leq z_i$ in Problem \eqref{mainproblem}, by substituting the equivalent but non-convex term $x_i z_i$ for $x_i$ and invoking strong duality {and that $z_i^2=z_i$} to {obtain a convex mixed-integer quadratic reformulation of the problem.}} This allows us to propose a new outer-approximation algorithm {in the spirit of the methods of \cite{duran1986outer,fletcher1994solving} but applied to a perspective reformulation \citep{frangioni2006perspective, gunluk2012perspective} of the problem} which solves large-scale sparse portfolio selection problems with up to $3,200$ securities to certifiable optimality {in $100$s or $1000$s of seconds}.